Dan-Zed/seg_ana/docs/metrics_explanation.md

 major_axis = max(axes)
 minor_axis = min(axes)
-ellipticity = major_axis / minor_axis
+ellipticity = minor_axis / major_axis
 ```

+Values very close to 1.0 (within 0.01) are normalized to exactly 1.0.

 **Interpretation:**
-- A value of 1.0 indicates a circle (major axis = minor axis).
+- A value of 1.0 indicates a circle (minor axis = major axis).
-- Higher values indicate more elongated shapes.
+- Lower values indicate more elongated shapes.
-- For example, an ellipticity of 2.0 means the ellipse is twice as long in one direction as the other.
+- For example, an ellipticity of 0.5 means the shape is twice as long in one direction as the other.
+- This measure is inverse to the traditional aspect ratio, focusing on circularity (values closer to 1 mean more circular).

-### 5. Major and Minor Axes
+### 6. Major and Minor Axes

 **How it's calculated:**
 These are obtained directly from the fitted ellipse parameters: